fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 The application works perfectly, except we haven't added the functionality for changing the importance of a note to the backend yet.

-<i>**NOTE:** If you are using Fly.io, there could be a .dockerignore file that specifies the exclusion of the "./build" directory during deployment.
-To ensure it gets deployed, consider renaming the ./build directory to ./static_build or an equivalent name.</i>
+<strong>NOTE:</strong> When using Fly.io, be aware that the _.dockerignore_ file in your project directory lists files not uploaded during deployment.
+The dist directory is included by default.
+To deploy this directory, remove its reference from the .dockerignore file, ensuring your app is get properly deployed.

 ![screenshot of notes application](../../images/3/30new.png)

-<i>**NOTE:** changing of the importance DOES NOT work yet since the backend has no implementation for it yet.</i>
+<i>**NOTE:** changing the importance DOES NOT work yet since the backend has no implementation for it yet.</i>

 Our application saves the notes to a variable.
 If the application crashes or is restarted, all of the data will disappear.